Book Review: Mastery by Robert Greene

 mastery by robert greene

 Those with an innate talent and a strong work ethic who strive to achieve greatness despite any obstacles they may face are the ones who reach the creative-active stage.
 One must not only comprehend prior work but also devise fresh concepts based on them – something Steve Jobs was acclaimed for during his life, which produced some of Apple’s most renowned products.
-Those with intelligence alone will never quite reach their full potential without passion; it is key to unlocking true mastery.
+Those with intelligence alone will never quite reach their full potential without passion; it is vital to unlocking true mastery.

-At its core, Mastery teaches us that passion combined with tenacity leads us closer towards our goals no matter how far away we think we might be from them now – especially if we keep our minds open enough so that we don’t miss out on opportunities presented right under our noses every single day.
-After all, “the future belongs not necessarily to those who dream but those who act upon their dreams”.
+At its core, Mastery teaches us that passion combined with tenacity leads us closer to our goals no matter how far away we think we might be from them now – especially if we keep our minds open enough so that we don’t miss out on opportunities presented right under our noses every single day.
+After all, “the future belongs not necessarily to those who dream but those who act upon their dreams.”

 The Apprenticeship Phase